espocrm/documentation/docs/development/how-to-start.md

 ### Upgrade packages

+1. Fetch tags to your git repository from the remote: `git fetch --tags`.
+2. Checkout to a needed version tag (or don't if you want to test upgrade to the most recent commit)
-You need to fetch tags to your git repository.
-You need to checkout to a needed version tag and build EspoCRM (see above how to build).
+3. Build EspoCRM with grunt (see above how to build).

-Upgrade packages can be built with the command:
+Build the upgrade package with the command:

 ```
 node diff {version_from}
 ```

-The package will be created in `build` directory.
+The package will be created in the `build` directory.

 ## Option B. Using installed instance